Dunstable: Sport and leisure

 Several parks and open spaces are kept by Central Bedfordshire Council along with Dunstable Leisure Centre.
-The centre was closed on 4 June 2017 to undergo a £20.1 million redevelopment incorporating a brand-new town library.
-The Centre, re-opened in June 2019 and includes state-of-the-art leisure facilities, a gym, swimming pools and a flexible community space for other public and community services, such as Citizens Advice and adult day care/disabled sports.
+The centre was closed on 4 June 2017 to undergo a £20.1 million redevelopment incorporating a new town library.
+The centre, re-opened in June 2019 and includes leisure facilities, a gym, swimming pools and a flexible community space for other public and community services, such as Citizens Advice and adult day care/disabled sports.
 Stevenage Leisure Limited will manage and operate the leisure centre on behalf on Central Bedfordshire Council.
 It neighbours the Grove Theatre (also managed by SLL), a modern 32-lane ten-pin bowling centre, and the main campus of Central Bedfordshire College.

 The town is home to two football clubs, Dunstable Town F.C. and AFC Dunstable, who both play at the Creasey Park Stadium.
 Dunstable Town F.C. play in the Spartan South Midlands Football League Premier Division and AFC Dunstable play in the Southern League Division One Central.
 Dunstable Town once famously recruited George Best and subsequently defeated Manchester United 3–2 in the process.

 Dunstablians rugby union club play their matches in nearby Houghton Regis at Bidwell Hill.
 The club currently plays in the RFU Midlands division (level 6).

 Lancot Meadow (51.8853°N 0.5434°W) is a small nature reserve managed by the local Wildlife Trust.
+Alongside the Luton-Dunstable busway lies Blow's Down, a site of special scientific interest.

 Dunstable Downs Golf Club, founded in 1906 and designed by James Braid, is on the top of the Downs.